 Ski Backpack Durability

 In general, ski backpacks are a durable breed, built to hold up to seasons of use (and abuse).
 How your pack will fare over time is a combination of a few things: the fabric thickness, the makeup of other materials (including buckles, foam, and zippers), and the quality of construction.
 Fabric thickness is expressed in terms of denier, with higher numbers denoting burlier fabrics.
-The packs on our list range from about 100-denier (for the Black Diamond Cirque 22 Vest) to 840-denier (for the Dakine Poacher R.A.S.)—if you anticipate getting a lot of use out of your pack, it’s worth opting for a design with thicker fabric, although do keep in mind this comes with a weight penalty.
+The packs on our list range from about 210-denier to 840-denier (for the Dakine Poacher RAS)—if you anticipate getting a lot of use out of your pack, it’s worth opting for a design with thicker fabric, although do keep in mind this comes with a weight penalty.
+There are lightweight and durable materials, like the Raide LF 40L's Challenge Ultra 400TX, but these come with a higher price tag.

 Ski Backpacks (gear 2)